Zoe Lister-Jones: Career

-In 2017, Lister-Jones made her directorial debut with her indie film Band Aid, starring Lister-Jones, Adam Pally, Fred Armisen, Hannah Simone, Colin Hanks, Brooklyn Decker, Majandra Delfino, Jesse Williams, Susie Essman, Ravi Patel, Jamie Chung, Chris D’Elia, Retta, and Jerry O’Connell.
+In 2017, Lister-Jones made her directorial debut with the indie film Band Aid, starring Lister-Jones, Adam Pally, Fred Armisen, Hannah Simone, Colin Hanks, Brooklyn Decker, Majandra Delfino, Jesse Williams, Susie Essman, Ravi Patel, Jamie Chung, Chris D’Elia, Retta, and Jerry O’Connell.
 The film features original songs with lyrics, written by Lister-Jones, and music, composed by Kyle Forester (Breaking Upwards).
 In 2020, she wrote and directed Columbia and Blumhouse's The Craft: Legacy, the sequel to the 1996 film The Craft.

 In March 2022, it was announced Lister-Jones would write, direct and star in the comedy series Slip for The Roku Channel, with Dakota Johnson set to executive produce under her TeaTime Pictures banner.
 On December 5, 2023, it was announced that Slip was nominated twice for the 39th Independent Spirit Awards: Best New Scripted Series and Best Lead Performance in a New Scripted Series.

 Lister-Jones co-stars in Pavements, a 2024 American experimental musical biopic concert film directed by Alex Ross Perry.
 It is a documentary/fiction hybrid film about the American indie band Pavement, incorporating scripted scenes with documentary footage of the band and a musical stage play consisting of songs from their discography.
 It premiered at the 81st Venice International Film Festival on September 4, 2024 and was released on May 2, 2025.

-In January, 2025 Lister-Jones along with Sofia Rosinsky, O-T Fagbenle, Sian Clifford and Ronny Chieng. were cast in Peacock's The Miniature Wife, which is led by Matthew Macfadyen and Elizabeth Banks, who are also both executive producers on the series.
+In January 2025, Lister-Jones was cast in Peacock's The Miniature Wife, along with Sofia Rosinsky, O-T Fagbenle, Sian Clifford and Ronny Chieng.
 In March 2025, Aasif Mandvi, Rong Fu and Tricia Black joined the cast.